The Voodoo Programming Language

 end function

-Here, the function being defined takes 3 arguments, which can be referred to as x, y, and z from the code inside the function body.
-A function may have zero or more arguments and is practically always preceded by a label, so that the function can be referenced from code.
+Here, the function being defined takes 3 parameters, which can be referred to as x, y, and z from the code inside the function body.
+A function may have zero or more parameters and is practically always preceded by a label, so that the function can be referenced from code.

 Blocks